Helpful-Places/docs/Clarable/terms-of-service.md

 15. **Limitation of Liability**.
 EXCEPT WITH RESPECT TO EACH PARTY’S INDEMNITY OBLIGATIONS, BREACH OF CONFIDENTIALITY, GROSS NEGLIGENCE OR WILLFUL MISCONDUCT, (I) NEITHER PARTY, ITS CONTRACTORS OR THEIR RESPECTIVE PERSONNEL SHALL BE LIABLE FOR ANY CLAIMS, LIABILITIES OR EXPENSES RELATING TO THIS AGREEMENT FOR AN AGGREGATE AMOUNT IN EXCESS OF THE FEES PAID BY CLIENT TO HELPFUL PLACES HEREUNDER OVER THE 12-MONTH PERIOD IMMEDIATELY PRECEDING THE DATE ON WHICH THE INITIAL ACT OR OMISSION GIVING RISE TO THE LIABILITY FIRST OCCURS; AND (II) NEITHER PARTY WILL BE LIABLE TO THE OTHER PARTY FOR INDIRECT OR CONSEQUENTIAL DAMAGES, NOR FOR EXEMPLARY, OR PUNITIVE DAMAGES, LOST PROFITS, OR LOSS OF GOODWILL, EXCLUDING CLAIMS FOR FRAUD, WILLFUL MISCONDUCT, GROSS NEGLIGENCE, OR ARISING FROM A BREACH OF CONFIDENTIALITY OBLIGATIONS OR OBLIGATIONS RELATING TO WORK PRODUCT AND INVENTIONS UNDER THIS AGREEMENT.
 THIS SECTION SETS FORTH CLIENT’S SOLE REMEDIES AND HELPFUL PLACES’ SOLE LIABILITY AND OBLIGATION FOR ANY ACTUAL, THREATENED OR ALLEGED CLAIMS THAT THE HELPFUL PLACES IP INFRINGE, MISAPPROPRIATE OR OTHERWISE VIOLATE ANY INTELLECTUAL PROPERTY RIGHTS OF ANY THIRD PARTY.

 16. Modifications.
 You acknowledge and agree that we have the right, in our sole discretion, to modify this Agreement from time to time, and that modified terms become effective on posting.
 You will be notified of modifications through direct email communication from us.
 You are responsible for reviewing and becoming familiar with any such modifications.
-Your continued use of the Clarable after the effective date of the modifications will be deemed acceptance of the modified terms..
+Your continued use of Clarable after the effective date of the modifications will be deemed acceptance of the modified terms..

 17. **Notices**.
 All notices (each, a **“Notice”**) relating to this Agreement will be in writing and delivered (i) either by hand or by overnight mail, effective on the date received; or (ii) by email on the date after it was sent.
 Notices are to be sent to the addresses set forth below: